Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 Community Buzz & Social Proof

-Lovable has active social proof on X (Twitter) and regular product updates.
-Here are direct posts from builders:
+Lovable has an active community on X (Twitter).
+Here are real posts from builders showing actual results:

 -